 St. John’s was founded in 1903—its first building had been an old gymnasium converted into a sanctuary.
 Over the ensuing decades a new building was constructed, financed and lovingly maintained despite the Great Depression—a clear indication that this congregation has been generous and hard-working from the beginning.

 Learning Justice & Faith: 1960s

-The 1960s were tumultuous times in the country and the church—Reverend Bill Goddard and St. John’s took courageous stands in support of the Civil Rights Movement, against the Vietnam War, in favor of women’s ordination, and the revision of the Book of Common Prayer.
-The church continued in that forward-thinking mode under the tenure of Robert Harvey, who was determined to renew worship to include children, move the altar from against the back wall, support women’s ministry, and promote involvement in 12-step spirituality.
-Many of the things we take for granted in this place were hard-fought struggles for our forebears, and by their courage they paved the way, taking the hard blows so we wouldn’t have to.
+The 1960s were tumultuous times in the country and the church.
+St. John’s took courageous stands in support of the Civil Rights Movement, against the Vietnam War, and in favor of women’s ordination and the revision of the Book of Common Prayer.
+Many of the things we take for granted in this place were hard-fought struggles by forebears who were forward-thinking and who sought to be faithful to Jesus’ liberating, life-giving way.